maxper4/VRF/README.md

 ### Oracle

 You can run an oracle with `npx hardhat run scripts/randomOracle.js`.
 Warning: these will cost you gas but you can implement in the VRF a way for randomness query to be rewarding for the oracle.
 The way it is currently implemented, only the first oracle can answer to the query.
-A transaction to an already answered query will fail.
+A transaction to an already answered query will revert.

 ### Extension